Sources of Justice in Films

 Funded by the Library of Congress’s Teaching with Primary Sources program, the CHSSP's Sources of Justice program is an online series dedicated to examining justice, in print and as a lived experience.
 Primary sources are essential in documenting our lives now and in reconstructing what we know about the past.

 Sources of Justice in Films features films as a dynamic form of primary sources for classroom instruction to: engage students; encourage deep reflection; promote dialogue; and document their personal experience with justice and in their communities.
-There are two parts to our online programming-- Friday film screenings and a summer institute to engage with the filmmakers.
+There are two parts to our online programming-- Friday film screenings (Spring 2023-completed) and a summer institute to engage with the filmmakers.
 All are welcome to one or more of our events.
 [Note: The Friday film screenings are not a prerequisite for the summer institute.
 Participants will get private access to films before the institute.]

 Join us in July to meet the filmmakers and to discuss and practice classroom applications of the films and supporting instructional materials.
 We invite participants to join us in exploring these inquiries:

 - What is non-extractive storytelling and how it is possible in our own work?

 - How do communities and community members tell their stories?